Relieve Stress with Stone Art Therapy

 Animal stone art

-Of course, whatever we paint on our stones will depend on our skill and artistic experience.
+Of course, whatever you paint on your stones will depend on your skills and artistic experience.

-- Sometimes the painting begins just for fun, and after awhile you discover that you are a real artist in the medium.
+Sometimes the painting begins just for fun, and after awhile you discover that you’re a real artist in the medium.

-- If you are painting animals, remember to start by creating a base on the stone first.
+If you’re painting animals, remember to start by creating a base on the stone first.
 Paint one color so that later you can paint the shades that form the animal you desire.